 Proposed repeal of the default surcharge system

 It is understood that from a date yet to be decided the default surcharge is due to be replaced by a new system, which will penalise late payment of VAT and late-filing of returns separately.
-Late payment penalties might be avoided if the taxpayer has agreed a time to pay arrangement with HM Revenue & Customs.
+Late payment penalties might be avoided if the taxpayer has agreed a time to pay arrangement with HMRC.

-The new penalties for failure to file on time will be:
+Assuming plans for the new system go ahead, the new penalties for failure to file on time would be:

 - A fixed £100 penalty that escalates by £100 for each subsequent failure up to a maximum of £400 per failure